AI Chatbots for Customer Service: A 2024 Deep Dive

 - Personalized Recommendations: Provides personalized product recommendations and support based on customer data.

-- Live Chat Integration: Seamlessly integrates with live chat to provide a smooth transition between chatbot and human agents.
+- Live Chat Integration: integrates with live chat to provide a smooth transition between chatbot and human agents.

 - Lead Generation: Captures leads through chatbot conversations and integrates with your CRM.